anilmainali/LoadRunner/LoadRunner-Interview-Questions.md

 ## What are all the components of LoadRunner?
 ## What does vuser_init and vuser_end action contain?
 ## What is the difference between standard log and extended log?
+## What is a function to capture dynamic values in the web vuser script?